 “Wages Earned in Other Employment.”
 The term “Wages Earned in Other Employment” includes:

 (A) the gross salary, overtime pay, fees, commissions and other remuneration received by a Member for services rendered as an employee to an employer in Other Employment other than the Bureau of Fire or Bureau of Police;

-(B) any salary, fees, commissions, profits and other remuneration that the Member receives from his or her Self-Employment in a profession, trade or business; and
+(B) any salary, fees, commissions, profits and other remuneration that the Member receives from their Self-Employment in a profession, trade or business; and

 (C) any rental income that the IRS requires to be reported as Self-Employment income.

 The term “Wages Earned in Other Employment” does not include income from investments such as interest, dividends and capital gains.